aazuspan/sankee/README.md

 ## Description
-`sankee` provides a dead-simple API that combines the power of GEE and Plotly to visualize changes in land cover, plant health, burn severity, or any other classified imagery over a time series in a region of interst using interactive Sankey plots.
-Use a library of built-in datasets like NLCD or MODIS Land Cover for convenience or define your own custom datasets.
+`sankee` provides a dead-simple API that combines the power of [GEE](https://github.com/google/earthengine-api) and [Plotly](https://github.com/plotly/plotly.py) to visualize changes in land cover, plant health, burn severity, or any other classified imagery over a time series in a region of interst using interactive Sankey plots.
+Use a library of built-in datasets like NLCD, MODIS Land Cover, or CGLS for convenience or define your own custom datasets for flexibility.

 ## Installation
 ```